csudigitalhumanities/cleveland-historical-style-guide/README.md

 Think twice before using words like: currently, presently, and today.

 For example, instead of saying that "Sherwin-Williams is currently building a new headquarters," say "In 2020, Sherwin-Williams revealed their plans for a new headquarters."
-The former is outdated as soon as construction is complete, whereas the latter is never outdated and can be easily amended at a later date.
+The former is outdated as soon as construction is complete, whereas the latter is never outdated, conveys more information, and can be easily amended at a later date.
 The preferred language effectively situates the present day in the historical past.

 Similarly, think twice before using a phrase like "100 years ago," which becomes *factually incorrect* in no more than 365 days.

-## E. Grammar and Style
+## E. Grammar and Readability
-Cleveland Historical authors are encouraged to use creative writing techniques to enhance the readability of their stories.
+Cleveland Historical authors are encouraged to use rich, detailed, descriptive language.
 However, excessive use of adjectives is discouraged.
-Words that are flowery or that do not add *actual* information should be eliminated.
+Words that are flowery, redundant, imprecise, or that do not add *actual* information should be eliminated.

-Generally, each paragraph should represent a single coherent idea or theme (e.g. a time period).
+Generally, each paragraph should represent a single coherent idea or theme (e.g. description of a time period, a piece of evidence, etc.).
 Paragraphs should flow naturally from one to the next in such a manner that the story can be easily outlined from introduction to conclusion.
 Final paragraphs should provide a sense of closure, even when leaving open questions.

 Avoid the passive voice (e.g. do not say "the election was lost by the challenger" when it is clearer and more direct to say that "the challenger lost the election").

+When using acronyms, the first abbreviated use should be offset in parentheses following the full use, e.g. "National Association of Colored People (NAACP)."

 Long sentences are sometimes unavoidable and can even be preferable if they are used to build a rhythm.
 However, too many consecutive long sentences can be tiresome to read.
 Use sentences of varying lengths to create a flow that is enjoyable to read.

 Always ask yourself if a given detail is actually required to successfully tell a story.
-It can be tempting to include everything that your research has uncovered.
-However, it is often the case that you are more excited about the small details than the reader will be.
-Street names are a classic example.
-While it may be true that West 6th Street was once called Bank Street, that fact *may or may not* be relevant to the story you are telling.
-This is especially the case when multiple streets are involved, at which point the text begins to feel like a chore to read.
-Rather than listing all the street names that have changed (for example), one after another, find a more creative solution that conveys the essential information without disrupting the rhythm of the narrative.
-Sometimes this means leaving things out.

-Avoid complicated language, jargon, and acronyms.
-When acronym use is appropriate, the first abbreviated use should be offset in parentheses following the full use, e.g. "National Association of Colored People (NAACP)."
+It can be tempting to include everything that your research has uncovered, but this can often lead to a story that is scattershot or bogged down by asides.
+Sometimes the solution is to leave things out.
+Other times it may be best to move secondary information into a file caption or standalone factoid.

+Look for inconsistencies in your writing.
+For example, when referring to streets, choose between "Street" and "St." and between "East" and "E." and "Fourth" and "4th" and stick with that choice throughout.

 # III.
 Technical Requirements